 A sole practitioner with £80,000 annual profits would pay approximately £23,000 in combined income tax and National Insurance, assuming no other income and standard allowances.

-• SRA practising certificate fees and regulatory costs
+• SRA practicing certificate fees and regulatory costs

 Capital Allowances and Equipment